yasammez/nachricht/README.md

 Containers can be arbitrarily nested.
 Sequences are represented as containers of anonymous values, structs as containers of named values, i.e. ones with a key.
 Sequences of structs profit from references to previous keys.
-Maps with arbitrary key types a represented as containers with alternating key and value entries.
+Maps with arbitrary key types are represented as containers with alternating key and value entries.

 ## Wire format